ltfschoen/opengov-bot/README.md

 Customize these role names to fit the server's needs, but make sure to update the corresponding environment variables in your `.env` file.

+### Discord Server Setup

+#### Enable Community Features
+Before setting up the #referendas channel, you must enable Community features on your Discord server:

+1. Open Server Settings (click on your server name in the top-left)
+2. Navigate to "Community" in the left sidebar
+3. Click "Get Started" or "Enable Community"
+4. Follow the setup process (email verification, rules setup, etc.)
+5. Complete the setup to convert your server to a Community server

+#### Create the #referendas Forum Channel
+The bot requires a Forum channel (not a regular Text channel) to post referenda:

+1. Click the "+" icon next to your server's channel categories
+2. Select "Forum" as the channel type (only available after enabling Community)
+3. Name it "referendas" (or your preferred name)
+4. Configure the following settings:
+   - **Post Guidelines**: "Bot will be posting new referendas here"
+   - **Tags**: Create the following tags (these match the governance tracks):
+     ```
+     MediumSpender, BigSpender, Root, SmallSpender, WhitelistedCaller,
+     Treasurer, BigTipper, SmallTipper, GeneralAdmin, ReferendumCanceller,
+     WishForChange, ReferendumKiller
+     ```
+5. Set appropriate permissions for the channel
+6. Copy the channel ID (right-click > Copy ID) and add it to your `.env` file as `DISCORD_FORUM_CHANNEL_ID`

 ### Discord Bot Setup

 #### Discord Developer Portal Configuration
 1. **OAuth2 > URL Generator**:
    - Under "Scopes", you **must** select both:
      - `bot` (allows the bot to join servers)